WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/2-style-voice-tone.md

-# Style and tone
+# Style, voice, and tone

-Always write your documents in simple, easy-to-understand sentences.
-Ensure that your tone is succinct, natural, and friendly towards the reader.
+Always write your documents in simple, easy-to-understand sentences. *Voice* and *tone* refer to the mood or attitude of a specific work of writing.
+Ensure that your voice and tone is succinct, natural, and friendly towards the reader.
 Avoid a tone that is commanding or too pushy.
 Try to keep the document contents straightforward and effortless to understand.

 Don't try to be overly colloquial.
 On the other hand, don't overdo a professional tone; a formal or robotic tone is unfit as well.
 Try to achieve a balance between colloquial and formal language, that is suitable for providing knowledge and information.
 The document should persuade readers, rather than overwhelm them with verbiage.